-BSAHS Dietetics BS - Nutrition MS
+BSAHS Dietetics BS - Nutrition & Dietetics MS

-BSAHS Dietetics BS / Nutrition MS
+BSAHS Dietetics BS - Nutrition & Dietetics MS

-Accelerated Pathway in Dietetics (Bachelor of Science in Applied Health Science, Dietetics, + Master of Science in Applied Health Science, Nutrition Science)
+Accelerated Pathway in Dietetics (Bachelor of Science in Applied Health Science, Dietetics, + Master of Science in Applied Health Science, Nutrition & Dietetics)

-Description of Program Degree Requirements Outcomes Careers Description of Program
+- Description of Program

+- Degree Requirements

+- Outcomes

+- Careers

-The Accelerated Pathway in Dietetics (AP) was developed for IU dietetics students seeking to become Registered Dietitian Nutritionists (RDNs).
-The AP combines the ACEND-accredited four-year undergraduate Bachelor of Science in Applied Health Science, Dietetics, degree with the two-year Master of Science in Applied Health Science, Nutrition Science, degree.
+The Accelerated Master's Pathway in Dietetics (AP) was developed for IU dietetics students seeking to become Registered Dietitian Nutritionists (RDNs).
+The AP combines the ACEND-accredited four-year undergraduate Bachelor of Science in Applied Health Science, Dietetics, degree with the two-year Master of Science in Applied Health Science, Nutrition & Dietetics, degree.
 The result is a pathway that enables enrolled AP students to complete both a B.S. and an M.S. degree in five years instead of the usual six years.
 The one-year savings of time and expense is possible because of four overlap courses that count toward both degrees.